verrannt/deepdreaming-sounds-tensorflow/README.md

 + __images__ includes images used in this readme and some infographics about our current progress.
 + __train.py__ is the main file for training the network.
 It imports __utilities.py__ which is responsible for creating appropriate training, testing and validation batches from the dataset as well as the Tensorflow implementation of a CNN that we wrote in __model.py__.
 The batches then will be fed into the model in order to train it on the data.
 + __cnn_architectures.py__ contains a simple helper class that returns python dicitonaries describing the shapes of the different neural network layers to ease playing around with different architectures.
++ __eval.py__ is the script for evaluating the performance of the network after training.
+It needs a valid protobuf file in order to obtain the network's graph def, which can be generated using the __freeze_graph.py__ script.

+More on that under [Usage](#usage)!

 ### Network Architecture